 Carrier has been innovating cooling technology since 1881, when Willis Carrier invented the slide rule, a circular calculating instrument that was the foundation of the invention of modern air conditioning.
 Carrier has continued its tradition of innovation in the fields of refrigeration and air conditioning, including introducing a more efficient refrigeration solution for retail grocery stores and expanding into the industry of sports complexes.

-- Best for Homeowners looking for central air conditioning.
+- Best for homeowners who want to install or replace central air conditioning.

 General Electric is an internationally recognized leader in digital technologies.
 In addition to innovating, developing and selling technology around the world, GE has also provided billions of dollars in financing for other businesses to use for growth.
 GE has air conditioning solutions for both homes and businesses.